In Memory

 list and flight detail.
 Pilot Officer Pilot Dayman is buried in the New

-Ollerton Cemetary, Ollerton, Nottinghamshire, England.
+Ollerton Cemetery, Ollerton, Nottinghamshire, England.

 [Cons.
 Portion.
 Grave 1206]